r3c/cottle/docs/page/01-overview.rst

 To start using Cottle, first reference the package in your solution (using NuGet or manual install as detailed above).
 You'll then need two things:

 -  An input template written with Cottle's template language, used to define how your data will be rendered.
-This template can be contained in a ``string`` or streamed from any source compatible with :type:`System.IO.TextReader` class (text file, memory buffer, network socket...) as shown in the example below.
+This template can be contained in a :type:`System.String` or streamed from any source compatible with :type:`System.IO.TextReader` class (text file, memory buffer, network socket...) as shown in the example below.
 -  An executable code that reads your input template, create a :type:`IDocument` object from it then render it to an output string or :type:`System.IO.TextWriter` instance.

 Here is a basic sample rendering a template with a single injected variable.
 Copy the **C# source** snippet somewhere in your program and get it executed.
 You should see the content of **Rendering output** snippet printed to standard output: